AdobeDocs/audience-manager.pt-BR/help/using/reference/visitor-authentication-states.md

 ---
 description: O status de autenticação do visitante no Audience Manager determina se as novas informações de característica são gravadas no perfil autenticado do visitante ou no perfil do dispositivo, de onde os dados foram coletados.
-O Audience Manager lida da mesma forma com os status de autenticação de ID de visitante UNKNOWN e LOGGED_OUT em chamadas de evento.
+O Audience Manager trata os status de autenticação de ID de visitante UNKNOWN e LOGGED_OUT em chamadas de evento da mesma maneira.
 keywords: dpm.demdex.net
 seo-description: The visitor authentication status in Audience Manager determines if the new trait information is written to the visitor's authenticated profile or to the device profile, where the data was collected from.
 Audience Manager handles the visitor ID authentication statuses UNKNOWN and LOGGED_OUT in event calls in the same way.
 seo-title: Visitor Authentication States in Audience Manager